CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise02-dev.md

     ```

 1. Click **Run (4)** to correlate known threat indicators with generated alerts.
-    > **Note:** This query may return no results since no alerts have have been created; it is intended solely for demonstration purposes.
+    > **Note:** This query may return no results since no alerts have been created; it is intended solely for demonstration purposes.

 ### Task 4: Save Hunting Queries for Reuse